Johnnycyan/AI-Twitch-TTS/README.md

 MONGO_PASS       | Password for MongoDB (optional)
-MONGO_DB         | Database name for MongoDB (optional) ELEVENLABS_PRICE | Monthly Price of Elevenlabs Subscription (optional) FFMPEG_ENABLED   | Bool for if you have ffmpeg installed for voice modifiers (optional)
+MONGO_DB         | Database name for MongoDB (optional) ELEVENLABS_PRICE | Monthly Price of Elevenlabs Subscription (optional) FFMPEG_ENABLED   | Bool for if you have ffmpeg installed.
+(FFMPEG IS REQUIRED)

 <a name="-usage"></a>